The 2024 TechWomen Mentor application will open in June 2024. Please be in touch with the TechWomen team at [email protected] with any questions.”

 - Build relationships with professional women across the world

 - Gain a cross-cultural perspective on your work

 - Join a dynamic, supportive network of more than 1000 TechWomen mentor alumnae

 - Give back and share your experiences with others

 A Professional Mentor is a TechWomen volunteer who works closely with an Emerging Leader to help her grow and thrive professionally.
 Each mentor facilitates experiences that expose the Emerging Leader to an extensive professional network and inspire her with the energetic, innovative and risk-taking culture embodied by Silicon Valley and beyond.
 A Professional Mentor also supports the Emerging Leader in her professional learning goals and exposes her to the unique network and environment of the mentor’s company.

 A Professional Mentor:

-- With the Emerging Leader, develops a project for the Emerging Leader to work on over the course of the mentorship.
+- In partnership with the Emerging Leader, develops a project for the Emerging Leader to execute during the mentorship.
 This project should:

-- Be planned prior to the Emerging Leader’s arrival in the San Francisco Bay Area in September; and
+- Be planned prior to the Emerging Leader’s arrival in the San Francisco Bay Area or Chicago.

 Professional Mentors are required to attend virtual trainings in late August/early September and are invited to a pre-program mentor networking event in September.
 Several exciting kickoff events with Emerging Leaders will be held in the first week of the program, which begins in late September.
 Tentative event dates are provided to prospective mentors as part of the mentor application.